marxjohnson/moodle-search_elastic/README.md

 5. Optionally, change the *Request size* variable.
 Generally this can be left as is.
 Some Elasticsearch providers such as AWS have a limit on how big the HTTP payload can be.
 Therefore we limit it to a size in bytes.
 6. Optionally, set API Key as some cloud platforms (e.g. Elastic Cloud) use it for authorizing HTTP requests.
 7. To create the index and populate Elasticsearch with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force`
-8Enable Global search in *Site administration > Advanced features*
+8. Enable Global search in *Site administration > Advanced features*

 ## File Indexing Support
 This plugin uses [Apache Tika](https://tika.apache.org/) for file indexing support.
 Tika parses files, extracts the text, and return it via a REST API.